-- Class prayers which are said at the end of each day; - table, cross, seasonal 'altar' cloth, candles to create a focus for Collective Worship; - a wide range of books offering stories and themes; - 'Big Books' covering major world faiths; - artefact boxes covering major world faiths; - hymn books and music CDs; - display space around the worship area of the hall linked to CW and RE, showing children's work; - Reflection Area where children can be still, quiet and be engaged in prayer.
+- Class and school prayers which are said at lunch time and the end of each day; - Adapted resources from TES tailor made for our school. - table, cross, seasonal 'altar' cloth, candles to create a focus for Collective Worship; - a wide range of books offering stories and themes; - 'Big Books' covering major world faiths; - artefact boxes covering major world faiths; - hymn books and music CDs; - display space around the worship area of the hall linked to CW and RE, showing children's work; - Reflection Areas where children can be still, quiet and be engaged in prayer. - Picture News resources and display